epfl-ada/ada-2021-project-top-spot/README.md

 | Set the skeleton of website                                  | All team members                                             |
 | Add the data visualisation to the website                    | Each member responsible for the part they were assgined  above |
 | Refine the website                                           | All team members                                             |

+- Questions for TAs :
+	- Could we change, either add or delete, some sections ?
+Depending on the information we find along,  on the workload and time available ?
+	- Can we use the result of the sentiment analysis to determine if a speaker supports Brexit or not?